-Date: Subcontractor/ Rigging Company: Responsible Person/Contact: Crane Company: Responsible Person/Contact: Project: Lift Location: 1.
-Crane Information: Make: Model: S/N #: Size (Tons): Type: [] Hydraulic [] Friction [] Lattice [] Truck [] Tower [] All Terrain [] Crawler Boom Length: Jib Used? \ Load Line # of Parts: Lift Block Ca ipacity: Will outriggers be fully extended?
-If not, please explain: Will Lift Plan be based on 360° chart?
-If not, please explain: Will this plan require more than one crane, either for a dual-lift o r for material handling?
-Please explain: Will crane(s) need to "walk" with loads?
-If so, please explain: Lifts in the following categories are considered Sensitive Lifts a must be reviewed by the Safety Department: a) Lifts over person b) Any lift where the payload weight is 20 tons or greater; c) Lifts underground building structures, transportation tunnels, retaining any part of the crane or load encroaches onto or over highway, is shut down to traffic; and e) Drifting operations, i.e., crane lifts Lifts in the following categories are considered Critical Lifts rec exceeding 75% of crane rated capacity; b) Lifts requiring two or lifting simultaneously (tandem); c) Lifts using any type of equipm ent to transfer a worker within a personnel basket; d) Lifts with helicopters over areas defined by the FAA as "cong ested areas".
-Which are defined as areas people utilize or inhabit (e.g., non-wilderness areas); e) Unusual or com Subcontractors conducting a criterial lift must: a) provide Annual Inspection Certificate satisfying OSHA requirements and submit to STRUCTURE TONE before the crane arrives on site.
-Cranes used for critical lifts shall have an annual inspection within the past three (3) months; b) submit a c letailed lift plan reviewed by a Master Rigger.
+Date: Subcontractor/ Rigging Company: Responsible Person/Contact: Crane Company: Responsible Person/Contact: Project: L ift Location: 1.
+Crane Information: 10014 Make: Model: S/N #: Size (Tons): Tower [] All Terrain [] Crawler Boom Length: Jib Used?
+YES Load Line # of Parts: Lift Block Capac city: Will outriggers be fully extended?
+If not, please explain: Will Lift Dlan be board on 2009 showt If not places symbols.
+Will Lift Plan be based on 360° chart?
+If not, please explain: Will this plan require more than one crane, either for a dual-lift or for r material handling?
+Please explain: will this plan require more than one crane, either for a dual-lift or for i material nariding: Flease explain.
+Will crane(s) need to "walk" with loads?
+If so, please explain: viii orano(o) nood to waiit with loads.
+It oo, ploado oxplain.
+Lifts in the following categories are considered Sensitive Lifts and require development of a detailed lift plan that must be reviewed by the Safety Department: a) Lifts over personnel b) Any lift where the payload weight is 20 tons or greater; c) Lifts red underground building structures, transportation tunnels, retaining wa any part of the crane or load encroaches onto or over highway, road is shut down to traffic; and e) Drifting operations, i.e., crane lifts whe Lifts in the following categories are considered Critical Lifts requiri exceeding 75% of crane rated capacity; b) Lifts requiring two or more cranes or additional equipment assisting in lifting simultaneously (tandem); c) Lifts using any type of equipment to transfer a worker within a personnel basket; d) Lifts with helicopters over areas defined by the FAA as "congested utilize or inhabit (e.g., non-wilderness areas); e) Unusual or complex Subcontractors conducting a criterial lift must: a) provide Annual Ins and submit to STRUCTURE TONE before the crane arrives on site. annual inspection within the past three (3) months; b) submit a deta . , , , , , , , ,